Multiloop functional renormalization group approach to quantum spin systems: Method

 \subsection{Multiloop extension}

-In the context of FRG for itinerant fermions \cite{Tagliavini, HilleQuantitative, HillePseudogap}, it has been shown that an extended truncation scheme which makes use of repeated insertions of one-loop diagrams into each other leads to a substantial improvement of the consistency of functional RG calculations by 1) restoring independence of the choice of regulator function \cite{Kugler_1, Kugler_2} and 2) generation of all two-particle reducible (parquet) diagrams up to a certain order in the renormalized couplings $\Gamma^{\Lambda}$.
-Here, we present those aspects of the approximation which are particularly relevant for the extension of the two-particle vertex flow beyond the Katanin scheme within pf-FRG.
-Given the local U($1$) symmetry of the parton-decomposed spin operators \eqref{partons}, the two-particle vertex can efficiently be parametrized as bilocal in the lattice sites \cite{ReutherOrig, BuessenOffDiag, BuessenThesis}
+In the context of FRG for itinerant fermions \cite{Tagliavini, HilleQuantitative, HillePseudogap}, it has been shown that an extended truncation, dubbed 'multiloop' scheme, leads to a substantial improvement of functional RG calculations by 1) restoring independence of the choice of regulator function for $\Lambda \to 0$ \cite{Kugler_1, Kugler_2} and 2) generation of all two-particle reducible (parquet) diagrams, which can be computed at a manageable numerical cost.
+This multiloop FRG (ml-FRG) scheme is based on the parquet equations i.e the Schwinger-Dyson equation (SDE) connecting the self-energy to the two-particle vertex and the Bethe-Salpeter equations (BSEs) for the two-particle reducible channels, which compactly written read

-where the multi-indices on the r.h.s. only comprise the spin index and the Matsubara frequency.
-The two-particle flow in Eq.~\eqref{2Pgeneral} can then be rewritten as

-where $b \in \{s, t_1, t_2, t_3, u\}$.
-The definitions of the bubble functions $\dot{B}^{\Lambda}_{b}$ are given in Appendix~\ref{appendix:multiloop}.
-Here, square brackets contain those arguments which are connected by internal propagator lines.
-The subscript $b$ labels the transfer frequency present in internal summations and therefore directly identifies the bubble function with the channel it belongs to.
-Most notably, the $dph$ channel splits into three contributions $t_1, t_2, t_3$ which differ in their spatial structure [Fig.~\ref{fig:flowequation}].
-Note that the dot symbol over the bubble indicates that the cutoff derivative only acts on the internal propagator lines \cite{Kugler_1}.